 - "Don't play" manages to fit five uses in just the chorus alone.

 - Concept Album: All of them.
 BADLANDS is about a Vegas-gothic metaphor for her negative mental state. hopeless fountain kingdom is a play on Romeo and Juliet.
+Manic is about her struggles with bipolar disorder.
+If I Can't Have Love, I Want Power is about the positives and negatives of pregnancy and childbirth.
 Even Room 93 is themed around the strange, pocket-universe feel of hotel rooms.

 - The Cover Changes the Gender: "Eastside" is a duet between Halsey and Khalid, with Khalid singing the first verse and Halsey the second.
 Halsey performed the song solo on Saturday Night Live, singing both verses and implicitly changing the relationship referenced in the first verse from a heterosexual to a lesbian one.